Farmers' Guides to Soil Health Economics - FIC

 Farmers’ Guides to Soil Health Economics

-These guides build off AFT’s Soil Health Case Studies, providing farmers with crucial information to help them make their decision to adopt soil health practices.
-The first three guides in this series focus on corn, soybean, and small grain rotations and the guides are delineated by methodology: Budget Analyses, National Surveys, and Research Trials.
-Each guide briefly outlines the methodology, explains key findings from relevant literature, and ends with key takeaways.
-For readers who would like to dive deeper into specific studies, each reference is hyperlinked at the bottom of page two.
+The first three guides on corn, soybean, and small grain rotations are delineated by methodology: Budget Analyses, National Surveys, and Research Trials.
+Each guide briefly outlines the methodology, explains key findings from relevant literature, and offers key takeaways.
+For readers who want to dive deeper into specific studies, a hyperlink to each reference is provided.

 Author

-Ben Wiercinski, Ellen Yeatman, and Michelle Perez
+Ben Wiercinski, Ellen Yeatman, Chellie Maples, and Michelle Perez

 Publisher